ALT-F1/bootstrap3-pug-former_jade-node-express-grunt/README.md

 + click on the links leading you to the [Bootstrap Twitter] templates translated into Jade
 + Use the *.jade files into your projects !

++ html vs. jade converstion
+    + We use [html2jade] to translate automatically the html into a jade file
+    + we indent the

 ## Examples

 + open [http://localhost:3001/](http://localhost:3001/)